 The Apple Maps app has a smooth, fluid 3D UI that far exceeds what could be done with the limited processing and graphics capabilities of the head unit.
 I can use Siri to voice control just about everything, as well as to dictate text messages.

-There are a large amount of third-party apps available for CarPlay, most of which are audio apps.
-While I like being able to control and peruse my Audible audio book collection through CarPlay, Waze is notable by its absence.
+There are a large number of third-party apps available for CarPlay, most of which are audio apps.
+While I like being able to control and peruse my Audible audiobook collection through CarPlay, Waze is notable by its absence.
 Apple has also not opened CarPlay to third-party messaging apps, so no Slack or Skype.

 FordPass Smartphone App.
 The Fusion contains an onboard 4G modem for vehicle telematics.
 This allows me to remotely start, lock, and unlock my car from the FordPass app on my phone.
 This is particularly helpful during extreme weather, allowing me to preheat/precool my car before I get in.
 Where I work, my car is parked far from my desk, well beyond the range of traditional key fob remote starters, so the app is a big plus.
 I can also remotely view the fuel level and odometer reading, but curiously not the tire pressures (something that the Lincoln app does allow).